Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves

 The CDW modulation can be described as a spatially periodic local potential,

-where $V$ is the strength, and the CDW wavevector $Q_y$ along each wire as well as the phase shift $Q_x$ in neighboring wires are related to the wavelengths $\lambda_{x/y}$ as $Q_{x/y}=2\pi/\lambda_{x/y}$.
-We are assuming a limit where the CDW wavelengths are large integers compared to the lattice constants $\lambda_{x/y}\gg 1$~\cite{Note-rational}; $\phi$ is the global constant phase of the CDW.
-We focus on inter-orbital CDW modulations characterized by a matrix $M \in \{\sigma_{x},\sigma_{y}\}$ which open bulk gaps in the low-energy regime, as we will discuss in detail below~\cite{Note-intra-orbital}.
+where $V$ is the strength, the CDW vector $Q_y$ along each wire and the phase shift $Q_x$ in neighboring wires are related to the wavelengths $\lambda_{x(y)}$ as $Q_{x(y)}=2\pi/\lambda_{x(y)}$.
+We assume a limit where the wavelengths are large integers compared to the lattice constants $\lambda_{x(y)}\gg 1$~\cite{Note-rational}. $\phi$ is the global constant phase.
+We focus on inter-orbital CDW modulations characterized by a matrix $M\in \{\sigma_{x},\sigma_{y}\}$ which open bulk gaps at low energies, as we discuss below~\cite{Note-intra-orbital}.
 For illustration, we take $M=\sigma_x$, $\lambda_y=21$, $t_y=1.5$ eV and $V=0.3$ eV unless specified otherwise.

-To elucidate the essential physics, we first consider the limit of decoupled wires ($t_x=0$) which allows us to calculate each 1D wire separately.
-Note that in this limit, all wires are identical except for their $x$-dependent CDW phases $\phi_0(x)=Q_x x+\phi$.
-To explore the topological properties of the system, we impose periodic boundary conditions in the $y$-direction.
-Due to the super-periodic CDW potential with a large period $\lambda_{y}$, the spectrum is split into $2\lambda_{y}$ bands in the reduced Brillouin zone, as shown in Fig.~\ref{fig2:ChernNumber}a.
-Clearly, two bulk gaps of size $V$ appear at $\varepsilon_\pm\approx \pm t_y\sin(\pi/\lambda_y)$, respectively, which separate three parts of the spectrum: four bands in the middle, $\lambda_y-2$ bands at the top and the other $\lambda_y-2$ bands at the bottom.
-The bulk bands disperse in $k_y$, whereas they are flat in $\phi$ (see Fig.~\ref{fig2:ChernNumber}b).
+To elucidate the essential physics, we first consider the limit of decoupled wires ($t_x=0$).
+In this limit, all wires are identical except for their $x$-dependent CDW phases $\phi_0(x)=Q_x x+\phi$.
+To explore the topological properties of the system, we consider the wire at $x=0$ and impose periodic boundary conditions (PBC) in $y$-direction.
+Due to the super-periodic potential with large period $\lambda_{y}$, the spectrum of the wire is split into $2\lambda_{y}$ bands in the reduced Brillouin zone [Fig.~\ref{fig2:ChernNumber}(a)].
+Remarkably, two bulk gaps of size $V$ emerge at $E\approx \pm t_y\sin(\pi/\lambda_y)$, respectively.
+The bands disperse in $k_y$, whereas are flat in $\phi$ [Figs.~\ref{fig2:ChernNumber}(a) and \ref{fig2:ChernNumber}(b)].
 Note that the spectrum is periodic in both $k_y$ and $\phi$.
-A topological characterization of the system can be obtained in terms of the Berry phase in the compact $k_{y}$ and $\phi$ space~\citep{LJLang12PLR}.
-Specifically, for each spectral gap, the Chern number can be computed as~\citep{Fukui05JPSJ}
+A topological characterization of the system can be obtained in terms of Berry phase defined in the compact $k_{y}$ and $\phi$ space~\citep{LJLang12PLR}.
+Specifically, for each spectral gap, a Chern number can be computed as~\citep{Fukui05JPSJ}